mehulagg/gitlab/doc/user/gitlab_com/index.md

 ## GitLab CI/CD

 Below are the current settings regarding [GitLab CI/CD](../../ci/README.md).
+Any settings or feature limits not listed here are using the defaults listed in the related documentation.

 | Setting                 | GitLab.com        | Default       |
 | -----------             | ----------------- | ------------- |